MDong-06/simple-team-api/README.md

 - [c3c](https://github.com/lequanglam/c3c) - A bot that can be customizable using plugins.
 Support Facebook & Discord.
 - [Miraiv2](https://github.com/miraiPr0ject/miraiv2) - A simple Facebook Messenger Bot made by CatalizCS and SpermLord.
-- [Lawer](https://github.com/LawerPr0ject/lawer) - A simple Facebook Messenger Bot made by Justin and ManhG.
+- [Lawer](https://github.com/LawerPr0ject/lawer) - A simple Facebook Messenger Bot made by Duy Vuong and ManhG.

 ## Projects using this API (original repository, facebook-chat-api):